How To Do An SEO Site Audit Like a Boss

 Ignoring a site audit can mean leaving a lot of money on the table when it comes to site traffic and conversions.

 That’s why we created our Site Auditor – so you can look like a hero when you find and fix significant site problems.
-Here’s everything you need to know to use Raven’s Site Auditor to audit like a boss.
+Here’s everything you need to know to use our website auditor to audit like a boss.

 Meta data is easy to miss because it’s invisible when viewing a page in a browser, but it’s very important to search engines because it directly affects visibility.